docelic/article_date/PARSING.md

 A series of files in the benchmarks/ directory implements those tests.
-Many tests check performance of C-level functions, and a couple LibC functions are used in the implementation (explained below).
+Many tests check performance of C-level functions, and a couple LibC functions are used in the implementation (explained in more detail further below).

 ### Processors, Downloaders, and Parsers